Women who refused quarantine after Dubai return to leave prison for hotel after bail conditions amended

 However, the High Court heard neither woman was able to take up bail resulting in their detention at the prison.

-Following talks between the sides, the State parties, represented by Kate Egan Bl and John Gallagher Bl, agreed that the financial conditions of their bail could be relaxed.
+Following talks between the sides, the State parties, represented by Kate Egan and John Gallagher, agreed that the financial conditions of their bail could be relaxed.

 All that was at issue was if the two could quarantine at their homes or at the designated hotel.

-In his decision Mr Justice Burns agreed with the State that the two must quarantine at the hotel, given the requirements currently enjoy the presumption of constitutionality.
+In his decision the judge agreed with the State that the two must quarantine at the hotel, given the requirements currently enjoy the presumption of constitutionality.

 He granted the two bail on condition that they be of good behaviour and that there be a cash bond of €100, with no lodgement required.